-- Federal Funds Amount: Each provider will be notified of the allotted amount of Title III-B federal funds they can request.
-This will be done when the grant application is sent out to all providers, in the spring of each year. - State Funds Amount: Each provider will be notified of the allotted amount of Title III-B state funds they can request.
-This will be done when the grant application is sent out to all providers, in the spring of each year. - Program Income: Funds that are voluntarily contributed by Title III-B program participants for the services they are receiving.
-These funds must be used first, before any other funds, to supplement the Title III-B program.

-- Matching Funds: Each provider organization must provide at least the minimum percent of local matching funds as outlined in the provider agreement, based on actual expenses, to be applied as a local match for its budget.
+- Total Grant Fund Amount: Each provider will be notified of the allotted amount of Title III-B funds they can request.
+This will be done once the initial grant application is completed and approved. - Program Income: Funds that are voluntarily contributed by Title III-B program participants for the services they are receiving.
+These funds must be used first, before any other funds, to supplement the Title III-B program. - Matching Funds: Each provider organization must provide at least the minimum percent of local matching funds as outlined in the provider agreement, based on actual expenses, to be applied as a local match for its budget.
 Matching funds may include non-federal public or private funds, local cash, or in-kind.
-Funds used for match in the Title III-B program may not be duplicated as match in any other programs. - In-Kind Funds: In-kind funds come in the form of the value of personnel, goods, and services.
+Funds used for match in the Title III-B program may not be duplicated as match in any other programs.

+• In-Kind Funds: In-kind funds come in the form of the value of personnel, goods, and services.
 Provider organizations must document the contributed resource of value.